-Join Ryan Kittleson for an in-depth discussion in this video Applying textures for color printing, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Applying textures for color printing, part of Photoshop: 3D Printing.

 …Although most printers are monochromatic, just printing in…the color of the raw material itself, some 3D…prints can be made in full color, for…example, with the full color sandstone material on shapeways.…Photoshop is fully capable of painting or importing these color texture maps.…In this video, I'll show you how to create and…import color maps so that you can print in full color.…Depending on the format of the model, an existing texture map may…or may not get applied to the model automatically when you import it.…